bilabon/chatgpt_telegram_bot/README.md

 - The command `/context off` will turn off the context support.
 - The command `/mode` – will show chat modes.
 You can select from 3 special chat modes: General Assistant, Code Assistant, Translation Assistant.
+- The command `/retry` - will regenerate last bot answer.

 #### ![pic1](https://i.ibb.co/dJSLCQW/Screenshot-2023-02-25-at-23-37-31.png)